 For some whimsical photo opportunities, head over to Cider Hills Gardens and Gallery, a haven to pursue both Sarah and Gary Milek’s —the owners — passions of gardening and painting.
 Visitors can take a self-guided tour through Sarah’s magical garden of peonies, daylilies, hostas, herbs, and much, much more!
 After spending time in the garden (and maybe even purchasing a few plants of your own) head inside to the art gallery to explore artist Gary Milek’s award-winning paintings.
 You might even recognize a few of the gardens outside.

 There a quite a few nicknames that our next state Virginia goes by, “The Old Dominion,” “Mother of States,” and “The Cavalier State” are just a few.
 The state of Virginia is officially named “The Commonwealth of Virginia,” but for the sake of this post, we will refer to it as Virginia.
-Located in the Southeastern and Mid-Atlantic region, Virginia is the 12th most populous state, with over 8.4 million residents.
+Located in the Southeastern and Mid-Atlantic regions, Virginia is the 12th most populous state, with over 8.4 million residents.
 Throughout Virginia, residents and visitors will be surrounded by beautiful mountains with some of the best hiking trails, breathtaking views of nearby lakes, beaches, and plenty of unique attractions.
 Many visitors come to Virginia each year because of the perfect vacation destination it offers along with its rich history.

 First, we will stop in the state’s capital, Richmond.
 Usually, being a state’s capital, you have some pretty high expectations to live up to, and Richmond is no different.
 Richmond offers its guests plenty of family fun activities for any age!
 As we mentioned, Virginia is rich in history.
 Richmond played a huge part in the American Civil War and they commemorate their role with the American Civil War Museum.
 It is the perfect stop for anyone who is a history buff, with tons of information, photos, and real artifacts from the Civil War.
 Speaking of museums, another must-see one is the Edgar Allan Poe Museum.
 The museum is home to some of Poe’s original writings, artifacts from his life, and an in-depth look at his career.
-Of course, if you are a writer, what better way to be inspired than to visit the museum of one of the most important and best authors in history.
+Of course, if you are a writer, what better way to be inspired than to visit the museum of one of the most important and best authors in history?

 Of course, one of Virginia’s main attractions is Virginia Beach, bringing in more than 3 million visitors each year, Virginia Beach is a popular tourist attraction for everyone!
 Of course, visiting the beach is a must with 35 miles of coastline and a 3-mile boardwalk, you can’t go wrong lounging around the beach.
 However, there is plenty more to do off the beach!
 Take a trip to First Landing State Park and hike your way through the 19 miles of trails.
 The park is 2,888 acres with 1.25 miles of beachfront, but you will find swamps and lakes along your hiking route, along with a beautiful view.
 You can also learn a little history about Virginia in the museum and through the interactive centers located in the park.

-Next, lets visit Washington, nicknamed “The Evergreen State” for its vast evergreen forests.
+Next, let’s visit Washington, nicknamed “The Evergreen State” for its vast evergreen forests.
 Besides being rugged and stunningly beautiful, it is also known for football, being the birthplace of Starbucks, and offering tons of great tourist attractions.
 Throughout Washington you will find ample opportunity for outdoor activities surrounded by natural beauty, so make sure to pack your hiking boots and of course a camera, you are going to want to take these views back home with you.
 Located in the Pacific Northwest region, the State of Washington can be quite rainy and cold but nonetheless is still beautiful and worth seeing.

-First we will visit Olympia, the state’s largest city and capital.
+First, we will visit Olympia, the state’s largest city and capital.
 Of course, the Capitol Building is a major attraction.
 The guided tours will take visitors through the many galleries that display tons of artifacts, allow them to view and even touch the 10-ft model of the Capitol Dome, and you can even watch live proceedings of Congress if they are in session!
 After the Capitol Building, head over to The Olympia Farmers Market — the second largest farmers market in Washington and find everything from fresh produce to crafts and flowers.
 There is also live entertainment that you can enjoy while there.
-There is no better way to indulge yourself into Washington’s finest food than to get it right from the source.
+There is no better way to indulge yourself in Washington’s finest food than to get it right from the source.

 No trip to Washington is complete without visiting its most popular city, Seattle.
-First, get the best surrounding views from 520-feet high in the Space Needle.
+First, get the best surrounding views from 520 feet high in the Space Needle.
 If you’re afraid of heights, this might not be the place for you, but with an open-air deck and an all-glass floor, you will see the most incredible views of Seattle.
 There is also a revolving restaurant up top for you to dine and get amazing 360 views.
 Not too far from the Space Needle is the Seattle Center, an art, educational, and entertainment center with a mix of parks and other attractions spread across 74 acres.
 You can even catch live performances in the park!

 If you’re looking for some water activities, head over to Lake Chelan for swimming, jet skiing, kayaking, and much more in the crystal clear water.
-Throughout the state park, you will also find camping, hiking trails, and the park also hosts many events throughout the year.
+Throughout the state park, you will also find camping, and hiking trails, and the park also hosts many events throughout the year.
 There is a bustling nightlife with tons of fantastic restaurants nearby to end your afternoon with, so make sure to immerse yourself in the town.

 Leavenworth is a small yet well-known city in Chelan County that has become a popular tourist attraction for its resemblance to Bavarian, Germany.
 The Bavarian-style village has lured in guests with its ambiance and charm.
 With festivals each month, outdoor adventures, and some of the best cuisine around.
 The Skyline Lake Trail is also located in Leavenworth, and if you think the name sounds dreamy, just wait until you see the hiking trails!
 The 2.7-mile trail leads up about 1.072 feet with a great view of a beautiful lake the entire way.
 In the Winter you will also have a view of the ski trails across the highway.
 Between the fun, you will experience in town and the breathtaking views of the mountains, you can’t go wrong in Leavenworth!